Annual Report 2018

-Our participation in conferences and events throughout the year gives us opportunities to build partnerships with organizations and individuals who share our passion for global health.
-Turning talk into action, we also use storytelling to mobilize a growing community of Kupona supporters.
-From digital activations and speaking engagements, to golf tournaments and cocktail receptions, our activities in the United States take on many forms, all with one common theme: to shine a spotlight on the causes we champion, and to show individuals and institutions how they can play a tangible role in empowering people and communities living in poverty to realize their full potential.
+By participating in conferences and events throughout the year we have opportunities to build partnerships with organizations and individuals who share our passion for global health.
+We also use storytelling to mobilize our growing community of Kupona supporters.
+From digital activations and speaking engagements, to golf tournaments and cocktail receptions, our activities in the United States and abroad take on many forms.
+However, we have one underlying goal: to shine a spotlight on the causes we champion, and to show individuals and institutions how they can empower people and communities living in poverty to realize their full potential.

 Members of Kupona’s network of supporters and the local Saratoga Springs community came together to golf for good.
 In the evening’s remarks, our Executive Director Abbey Kocan shared how disability can be a life sentence to poverty in Tanzania, and how for children like Lita, accessing free treatment for a condition like clubfoot is life-changing.
 Because of the generosity of our community, Lita received the treatment she needed and is now able to walk, play and go to school.
 Abbey also provided an update on the importance of sustainability and the measures we are taking to ensure that high quality care remains available for generations to come.
 The generous support of Kupona’s sponsors and the Saratoga Springs community raised over $47,000 to provide life saving and life changing healthcare services to mothers, newborns and children living with disabilities in Tanzania.
 You can read more about the event on our blog.